Fabxx/LCL/README.md

 # libretro-core-launchers
 Custom launchers to allow the execution of emulators instead of integrated cores.

+Initially based on this repo: https://github.com/new-penguin/libretro-xemu-launcher-antimicrox

+The code has been refactored to add support to windows/Linux in a more generic way.

+macOS will come later.

 # Setup

 The cores search automatically in the default path of retroarch.